A Posteriori Error Estimate and Adaptivity for QM/MM Models of Crystalline Defects: Conclusion

+We proposed a novel adaptive QM/MM method for practical material defect simulations.
+To ensure {\it consistency} of the QM/MM method with the reference QM model, we employ ``machine-learned interatomic potentials (MLIPs)" as the MM models~\cite{2021-qmmm3}.
+Our adaptive QM/MM method utilizes a residual-based error estimator that provides both upper and lower bounds for the approximation error, thus indicating its reliability and efficiency.
+Furthermore, we introduce a novel adaptive algorithm capable of anisotropically updating the QM/MM partitions.
+This update is based on the proposed residual-based error estimator and involves solving a free interface motion problem, which is efficiently addressed using the fast marching method.
+To demonstrate the robustness of our approach, we performed numerical simulations involving a range of crystalline defects (point defects, dislocations, cracks).

-Although we believe that the adaptive algorithm proposed in this paper is generally applicable for other common multiscale coupling schemes and more complex crystalline defects, this research still raise a few open problems which deserve further mathematical analysis and algorithmic developments.
+Our results suggest that the proposed adaptive algorithm is generally applicable for other common multiscale coupling schemes and more complex crystalline defects, some open problems remain that deserve further mathematical and empirical analysis as well as further algorithmic developments, for example:

-\begin{itemize} \item {\it More complex crystalline defects:} The more realistic defects such as two partial dislocations connected by a stacking fault and dislocation nucleation, have already appealed considerable attentions.
-It is very difficult (if not impossible) to give rigorous {\it a priori} analysis of QM/MM coupling for such problems.
-However, it should be the place where the adaptive QM/MM reveal its most advantage and power.
-We believe that the idea of this paper makes it possible to develop the efficient and robust adaptive algorithms for these problems. \item {\it Quasi-static and dynamical problems:} We plan to explore the generalization of this work to the problem of the adaptive error control for quasi-static and dynamical problems (with moving defects).
-Our method is potentially more efficient and important for these problems, where a coarsening process should be considered and applied carefully.
+{\it More complex crystalline defects:} More complex defect structures such as two partial dislocations connected by a stacking fault, or dislocation nucleation, are mcuh more difficult to include in a rigorous mathematical analysis, but we see no reason why our methods are not applicable in principle.
+Indeed, such scenarios are exactly where an adaptive QM/MM method can demonstrate the maximum gain.

+{\it Quasi-static and dynamical problems:} We plan to explore the generalization of this work to adaptive error control for quasi-static and dynamical problems (with moving defects).
+Our method is potentially more efficient and important for these problems, where both model refinement and coarsening must be carefully considered.
+This would require some adaptations to our methodology.
-\item {\it DFT simulations:} The last but may be the most important problem to consider is the exploration of DFT simulations in depth.
-As we discussed in the main context, in order to generalize our strategy to this setting, a series technical challenges should be addressed.
-For example, the locality of DFT, the rigorous {\it a priori} analysis, and more practically how to apply the extrapolation to get the reference solution for DFT.
-By inheriting the idea of this work, the adaptive DFT/MLIPs coupling would be appropriately constructed and implemented, though a special attention should be paid to the adaptive choice of those free parameters in the main algorithm. \end{itemize}